ParadiseBotList/Server-Documentation/permissions_documents/permissions-schema/schema.md

 sort: 1
 ---

+# Paradise Bots Permissions

 Below is a table of all current permissions and their hexidecimal values:

-## Paradise Bots Permissions

 ###### Discord Permission Flags